Giants-Blue Jays betting preview, prediction, how to watch

-The San Francisco Giants are north of the border to take on the Toronto Blue Jays as the two teams begin a three game series.
-This game will continue our MLB odds series with a Giants-Blue Jays prediction and pick.
+The San Francisco Giants have a chance to win a series Tuesday night against the Toronto Blue Jays.
+This game will continue our MLB odds series as we hand out a Giants-Blue Jays prediction and pick.
 We will also let you know how to watch the game.

-The Giants are one of the hottest teams in baseball.
-They have won eight of their last 10, and they are on a nine game road winning streak.
-They sit just 2.5 games back from first place in the NL West.
-Patrick Bailey has played well since being called up as he is batting .323 with four home runs and 22 RBI in 29 games played.
-J.D Davis has been good all season for the Giants.
-He is batting .285 with an OPS of .832 and leads the team in RBI.
-Michael Conforto leads the team in home runs with 12.
-On the pitching side of things, the Giants are led by Logan Webb.
-He has a 3.16 ERA and 12 quality starts.
-Camilo Doval has 22 saves on the year.

-The Blue Jays play in the toughest division in baseball, so every game is important for them.
-They are 43-36, but sit in fourth place in the AL East.
-Toronto has won two straight series against the Miami Marlins and Oakland Athletics.
-Bo Bichette is having an MVP season as he leads the team in batting average, home runs and hits.
-Bichette also has an OPS of .855.
-Valdamir Guerrero Jr. leads the team in both RBI and OBP.
-On the mound, the Blue Jays are led by Kevin Gausman.
-He has a 3.10 ERA, 11.6 K/9 and 1.16 WHIP in 16 starts this year.
-Jose Berrios leads the team in wins with eight.
-Jordan Romano is 23/26 in save opportunities this season.
+Game one of this series was very close, but ultimately won by the Giants 3-0.
+San Francisco was outhit in the game, but made the most out of their hits.
+J.D Davis and Thairo Estrada had two hits each in the game.
+Estrada had two RBI while Patrick Bailey had the other RBI.
+Alex Wood earned the win after going five innings in relief and allowing no runs.
+As a team, the Giants struck out 17 batters.
+Camilo Doval earnd his 23rd save of the season in the win.
+Bo Bichette had three hits for Toronto, but he was the only one with multiple hits.
+Kevin Gausman pitched very well in the game.
+He went six innings, struck out 12 and allowed just one run on three hits.

-Ryan Walker will start for San Francisco while Kevin Gausman starts for the Blue Jays.
+Logan Webb will get the start for the Giants while Chris Bassitt starts for Toronto.

 Here are the Giants-Blue Jays MLB odds, courtesy of FanDuel.